KAT-TUN: 2015: Taguchi Junnosuke's departure

-"Dead or Alive" was released on January 21, 2015 and it debuted at the number one spot on the Oricon weekly single chart, selling over 192,000 copies in its first week of release.
+"Dead or Alive" was released on January 21, 2015, and it debuted at the number one spot on the Oricon weekly single chart, selling over 192,000 copies in its first week of release.
 With this, KAT-TUN has then achieved their 23rd consecutive No.1 with their 23rd single.
 They are currently behind KinKi Kids who are with 34 consecutive No.1 singles since debut.
+This album includes a new song written by Shikao Suga, named "Kimi no yume boku no yume", written as an answer song to KAT-TUN's song Real Face.

 On November 24, 2015, before their performance at Best Artist, Junnosuke Taguchi surprised the audience by announcing that he had decided to quit not only KAT-TUN but also from Johnny's Entertainment and that he would retire from the industry by Spring the following year.

+In the March 25, 2016, live broadcast of TV Asahi's Music Station and TBS's KAT-TUN no sekaiichi Tame ni naru tabi!, Taguchi had his last appearances as member of the group.
+On the Music Station show, the 4 members sang "Real Face".
+After it, Taguchi leaves, and the 3 remaining members sing a new song written by Shikao Suga, named "Kimi no yume boku no yume", which was written as an answer song to KAT-TUN's song Real Face.
+The song was to be included in their next album, "KAT-TUN 10th Anniversary BEST 10Ks".